List of Palermo FC players

-Below is a list of notable footballers who have played for Palermo Football Club.
+The following notable footballers have played for Palermo Football Club.
 Generally, this means players that have played 100 or more league matches for the club.
 However, some players who have played fewer matches are also included; this includes players that have had considerable success at Italian top flight or European level with other clubs, club record holders, and players who have appeared at least once in the FIFA World Cup, or regulars who appeared with a national team during their stay with the club.

 Players are listed according to the date of their first-team debut for the club.
 Appearances and goals are for first-team competitive domestic league matches only; wartime and playoff matches are excluded.
 Substitute appearances included.
 Statistics correct as of June 10, 2007.